 Scams and Fraud Fraudsters sometimes use the names of National Audit Office (NAO) staff, including the NAO Chairman, the head of the NAO the Comptroller & Auditor General (C&AG), or derivatives of “National Audit Office”, in an attempt to defraud people.
-One recent e-mail scam included an image of a fake passport containing a photograph […]
+They may also use our address on their letters to try and trick you: […]

 March 1, 2013